shane-kercheval/chat-ai/README.md

 **Chat Messages**

+- [ ] When displaying code blocks, remove empty lines (i.e. the model's output will indent on blank lines which triggers linting warnings).
+Could probably do this for any line that contains only whitespace.
+Can't do this during streaming because we don't know if the line will be empty.
+Needs to be at the very end?
 - [ ] Expandable chat text box (vertically)
 - [x] `Branch Conversation` from Assitant Response
 - [ ] `Regenerate` Assistant Response/Message